-Every entity or creation has goals, visions and roles that have been set either by the creator or themselves.
+Every entity or creation has goals, visions, and roles.
 These make us who we are.
-Our character, mannerism, likes and dislikes as well as our inclination stem from these and they eventually create the differences between us.
-A lion’s goal each day is to kill animals in order to feed themselves and their cubs.
-A sheep is satisfied with any green plant that it comes across.
-Each will go to any extent to achieve this.
-While growing up in the barracks, I witnessed times without number, how sheep will eitlher jump over or break down a farm fence just to get access to the attractive green plants on the other side.
-However, neither walks alone.
-Lions move in prides while sheep move in herds.
-Monkeys move in troops, birds move in flocks, fish in schools and even microorganisms move in colonies.
-Why is that?
-Each group also consist of the same type of animals.
-Why is that?
+Our character, mannerism, likes dislikes and our inclinations stem from these and they create the differences between us.
+A lion’s goal each day is to kill animals in order to feed itself and its cubs.
+A sheep is satisfied with green grass that it comes across.
+Each will go to any extent to achieve their purpose.
+While growing up in the barracks, I witnessed on several occasions, how sheep will either jump over or break down a farm fence to get access to the attractive green grass on the other side.
+However, neither of them walks alone.
+Lions move in pride while sheep move in herds.
+Monkeys move in troops, birds move in flocks, fish in schools and microorganisms move in colonies.
+Every group consist of the same type of animals.
+Why is that so?

 I believe all lions will have the same goal…to obtain a prey.
-Sheep’s in the same vain will be to obtain forage.
+Sheep in the same vain will be to obtain forage.
+This confirms the adage birds of the same feathers flock together.
 A group of workers in a bank will have the same goal and mission – to serve customers and make the bank a leading one in the long run.
-If you have a goal and you really want to achieve it, align yourself with people of similar goal and work together as a team.
+If you have a goal and you want to achieve it, align yourself with people of a similar goal and work together as a team.
 That will increase the percentage of you achieving your goal.

-To share in failure and success. a person living alone without anyone to talk to when there is a problem or to laugh and celebrate with in success will probably die earlier than one with a confidant and companion.
-These are people who will push us when we seem to be filled with doubt even of our own existence.
-People who will say ‘you did well.
-That was a great move.’ when we are probably thinking otherwise.
+A person who lives without anyone to talk to when there is a problem or to laugh and celebrate with when there is success will probably die early than one with a confidant and companion.
+When we have people of “the same feathers” around us they will push us when we have doubt of our own existence.
+People who will say “you did well, that was a great move.” when we are probably thinking otherwise moves us a step to success.
 Although it is said that one should be self-motivated, it still helps to have such valueless people.
 Adios!